sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 test if they are active.
 It's really easy to experiment, and with the test suite you're likely to catch it if something breaks.

-It also provides a range of separately-chooseable extensions.
-All of them are off by default, so unless you specifically turn them off, the package follows all the normal rules.
-The mechanism for turning them on goes inside the document, and ensures that an unaware XML processor will find a WF error and stop (rather than incorrectly processing a document that uses extensions).
+It also provides many separately-choosable extensions.
+All of them are off by default, so unless you specifically turn them on the package follows all the normal rules.
+The mechanism for turning them on goes inside the document and ensures that an unaware XML processor will find a WF error and stop (rather than incorrectly processing a document that uses extensions).

-Extensions related to attributes
+===Extensions related to attributes===

     * attribute datatypes (optionally, including all the XSD builtin types, whose names can also be specified in ATTLIST declarations).
 With XSD float,